᠎᠎᠎

 This browser-based JavaScript program implements the Linux head command and also somewhat improves it.
 The original head command can output the first N lines or the first N bytes but our browser version can also output the first N words.
 Also, instead of printing the first N bytes, it prints the first N characters because the browsers don't like raw bytes and UTF8 encoding issues get in the way as well.
 When printing lines, another extra feature is skipping empty lines.
 The original head command can't skip empty lines (to skip empty lines you need to combine it with the grep command) but we implemented an option to directly skip empty lines.
 We made it so that an empty line is a line that contains no symbols or contains only whitespace characters (spaces and tabs).
 A little known feature of the head program is using a negative line count.
 If the count is -N, then the program prints all but the last N lines.
 We also implemented a negative count for words and characters.
 For example, if you want to print all the words in the input except the last 5, you can choose the word-mode and enter -5 in the word count option.
 Tuxabulous!

-Run head examples
+Run Head examples

 Click to use